DAVID GONZALEZ - DIGITAL ENGAGEMENTS

 About the Company

 Critically acclaimed and award-winning artist David Gonzalez has several digital offerings, with productions available as prerecorded password protected video links or live-streamed performances from his home studio.
-Live Q&A or remote residency work is also available.
+Live Q&A, talkback, or remote residency work is also available.

-Prerecorded video links: Online performances available of Aesop Bops!, Cuentos: Tales from the Latinx World, Sleeping Beauty, and The Boy Who Could Sing Pictures, plus rare past recordings.
+Prerecorded videos include brand new recordings of Aesop Bops! (in duet), Cuentos: Tales from the Latinx World (in duet or now with a quartet!), and Sleeping Beauty (in duet); plus performances of The Boy Who Could Sing Pictures, Nina Nails It, The Frog Bride, and Maddog Dog and Me: Bullying and the Power of Kindness.
 Audiences can have the opportunity to experience just one or a huge range of David’s work and dive deep into the magic of storytelling.

 Online Live Q&A, Workshops, Masterclasses and residencies are also available that combine performance, writing, teaching, workshops and more.
 David is experienced in working with diverse communities including senior citizens, immigrant communities, rural and urban schoolchildren, and young Latino artists and leaders.